-Today we’ll look at Beasley Broadcast Group, Inc. (NASDAQ:BBGI) and reflect on its potential as an investment.
-Specifically, we’ll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Today we'll look at Beasley Broadcast Group, Inc. (NASDAQ:BBGI) and reflect on its potential as an investment.
+In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 How Do You Calculate Return On Capital Employed?